mhmdalkhyyt/DSNotes/Verbal_Comms.md

 # Verbal comms

+Distributed Systems will be presented both as a research report and verbally.

+A.Prof Erik Billing provides some tips of how to present it both in writing and verbally as a presentation.

+---

 ## Single channel Hypothesis
-    one thing at a time!
+    One thing at a time!

     * people focus on only one thing at a time.
     * Speaker leads audience attention.